ProteinCalc Logo

 MeasureAmountProteinCalories

 Representative source entry: Fish, cod, Atlantic, cooked, dry heat.
-Baked, grilled, and steamed cod stay lean.
-Battered or fried cod changes the calorie total substantially.
+Baked, grilled, steamed, poached, and air-fried cod stay lean.
+Battered, fried, buttered, or restaurant cod changes the calorie total substantially.

 Good for weight loss?
 Excellent